Former Prosecutor Defending Against Shoplifting Charges

 All first time offenders must perform at least 10 days of community service in addition to the penalties listed above.

-If you have previously been convicted of Shoplifting, and you are later convicted another time, the penalties will be increased depending on how many times you have previously been convicted of Shoplifting.
+If you have previously been convicted of shoplifting, and you are later convicted another time, the penalties will be increased depending on how many times you have previously been convicted of Shoplifting.
+For a second offense, the penalties typically vary based on the value of merchandise.
+Offenders can expect at least 15 days of community service.

 - The general penalties based on the value of the merchandise; and